 You should also bear in mind that your cleaning fee can (and should) change.
 If, for example, you’re getting a high volume of bookings, try to up your fee slightly and see if it has any impact on your booking volume.
 Conversely, if you’re struggling to secure bookings, perhaps consider dropping the fee slightly to see if that affects it.

-Unfortunately, a small number of guests may neglect or damage your property, which may cost money to put things right .While Airbnb’s own Aircover does compensate hosts for some issues, the policy is far from comprehensive .
-Here at Pikl, we have our own specialist host insurance designed specifically to cover Airbnb properties.
+Unfortunately, a small number of guests may neglect or damage your property, which may cost money to put things right .While Airbnb’s own Aircover does compensate hosts for some issues, their cover is far from comprehensive .
+Here at Pikl, we have our own specialist Airbnb insurance designed specifically to cover Airbnb properties.
 In the same vein as hiring a specialist cleaner, choose our tailored insurance to protect your listing.
 Prevention is the best way to protect your property.
 But in case something does happen, having the right insurance cover can give you extra peace of mind.